SanatSmntry/Microservice-DotNetCore6/README.md

+# .NET Microservices

-# MicorserviceProject1
+#

-# • Building two .NET Microservices using the REST API pattern
+• Building two .NET Microservices using the REST API pattern
+#
-# • Working with dedicated persistence layers for both services
+• Working with dedicated persistence layers for both services
 # • Deploying our services to Kubernetes cluster
 # • Employing the API Gateway pattern to route to our services
 # • Building Synchronous messaging between services (HTTP & gRPC)